QuantEcon/lecture-source-jl/rst_files/general_packages.rst

-.. _data_packages:
+.. _general_packages:

 .. include:: /_static/includes/lecture_howto_jl.raw

 *************************
-The Julia Data Ecosystem
+General Purpose Packages
 *************************

 .. contents:: :depth: 2

 Overview
 ============

 ..
 I am not sure I agree...
-Many pacakges are more mature
+Many pacakges are more s
 ..
 While Julia lacks the massive scientific ecosystem of Python, it has successfully attracted a small army of enthusiastic and talented developers

 Julia has both a large number of useful, well written libraries and many incomplete poorly maintained proofs-of-concept